-Several earmarked reserves have been created for specific projects which will take place in 2014/15 and beyond.
-The effect of this will be that these earmarked reserves will support the 2014/15 budget and allow certain non-recurrent expenditure to take place.
-Earmarked reserves have been funded from two sources - they either arise from grants or donations received which have not been spent by the end of the year or they are created from a revenue budget underspend.
-The earmarked reserves held by the Authority are shown in note 9.
+Several earmarked reserves have been created for specific projects which will take place in 2015/16 and beyond.
+The effect of this will be that these earmarked reserves will support the 2015/16 budget and allow certain non-recurrent expenditure to take place.
+Earmarked reserves have been funded from two sources - they either arise from grants or donations received which have not been spent by the end of the year or they are created from within the revenue budget .The earmarked reserves held by the Authority are shown in note 9.